About this listing

 My traditional Kyoto townhouse is a very quiet residential neighborhood about 20 minutes walk from Kyoto station or 5 minute taxi ride.
 It is also 10 minutes walk from the local subway station and buses to downtown Kyoto.
-Come with portable WIFI.
+Come with portable WIFI!

-Our traditional Kyoto townhouse has been newly refurbished, and is a very quiet residential neighborhood about 20 minutes walk from Kyoto station.
+Our traditional Kyoto townhouse has been fully refurbished, and is a very quiet residential neighborhood about 20 minutes walk from Kyoto station.
 It is also 10 minutes walk from the Kujo subway, and JR/Keihan railway stations where you can easily get to Nara/Osaka.
 The local bus stops are within 10 min walk on Kujo Dori and it will take you 15-20 mins to get to Koyomizu temple/Gion etc.

 The minimum stay during winter is only 2 nights and we expect the guests to book at least 3 nights for the rest of the months.

 The house is one-storey, with two bedrooms, gallery kitchen with all amenities, Japanese-style bathroom, and a small 'tsubo-niwa' Kyoto style 'pocket garden' with a Japanese maple (momiji) tree.

 The master bedroom has a western-style double bed, wooden floors, desk for writing, and a direct view onto the garden.

 This room can fit two people in the double bed, and if necessary, one additional person on a futon.
 It has sliding doors to go to the kitchen/bathroom and tatami room respectively.

 There is a Japanese-style bedroom with tatami mat floors, and two single futons that can be put together for a couple.
 This room can fit maximum two people.
 During the day time, you can also use as a second lounge and it has also direct view onto the garden.
 The master bedroom and the tatami room have their own access to the other rooms in the house so they provide privacy if you want.
 So the house also works well for a group of friends.